google/etils/docs/api-design.md

 Unless the function has some obvious argument order or some main argument, always use kwargs-only signature.

-*   This force users to write more explicit / readable code
+*   This forces users to write more explicit / readable code
 *   This makes it much easier to update the signature (add, reorder, remove argument)